Srinivas-Raghav-VC/early-entry-late-drift/README.md

 # Early Entry, Late Drift: Stage-Specific Failure and Intervention in Multilingual Transliteration ICL

-Research code for the paper **"Early Entry, Late Drift: Stage-Specific Failure and Intervention in Multilingual Transliteration ICL"** (ICML 2026 Workshop on Compositional Learning).
+Research code for the paper **"Early Entry, Late Drift: Stage-Specific Failure and Intervention in Multilingual Transliteration ICL"**

 ## Paper